 Another good example is at the National Academy of Sciences, where a search is currently underway for a new Executive Director of the Division of Behavioral and Social Sciences and Education (DBASSE).
 This is a very high level position, providing leadership for the Academy’s boards, committees, studies, and workshops relating to the social and behavioral sciences.

-APA’s own Executive Branch Science Fellowship Program (PDF, 192KB) offers yet another way to work from the inside.
+APA’s own Executive Branch Science Fellowship Program offers yet another way to work from the inside.
 This is an annual competition (which has already closed for 2011/2012), designed to provide psychologists with a learning experience in research administration and policy and to contribute to more effective use of psychological knowledge within federal research funding agencies.
 It is a great way to learn first-hand how science policy is developed within the Executive Branch.